 - Let go of the buttons and let it startup.

-- If the simple restart did not solve the issue, the next step is resetting the Versa to Factory settings and then trying again.
+If the simple restart did not solve the issue, the next step is resetting your Fitbit back to its factory settings and then trying again.
 A factory reset of your device removes all your personal data–so be prepared to start fresh!

 - For older model Versas, press and hold all three buttons for 15 seconds or so until the Fitbit logo appears–SOMETIMES THIS CAN TAKE A FEW MINUTES.